Timeline of events following World War II: 1955

 The mother of a prisoner thanks Konrad Adenauer upon his return from Moscow, September 14, 1955.
 Adenauer has succeeded in concluding negotiations about the release to Germany, by the end of the year, of 15,000 German civilians and prisoners of war.

 Last major repatriation of German Prisoners of War and German civilians who were used as forced labor by the Allies after the war, in accordance with the agreement made at the Yalta Conference.
 Most Prisoners of War held by the U.S., France, and the U.K. had been released by 1949.

 October 19, 1956

 Japan and the USSR agree to sidestep territorial disputes over the Kuril Islands and issue a joint declaration, restoring diplomatic relations and ending de facto hostilities.

 December 18, 1974

 The last known Japanese holdout, Private Teruo Nakamura, a Taiwan-born soldier (Amis: Attun Palalin) is discovered by the Indonesian Air Force on Morotai, and surrenders to a search patrol.

+1977

+Japan payments of reparations started in 1955, lasted for 23 years and ended in 1977.